Let me ask you one thing: what do Harry Potter and a cloakroom have in common? Well, easy – they both live under the stairs.

 Bonus: less plumbing means less disruption.

-Also be aware that if you place your new room under the stairs, you might have to relocate your electric and gas meters and the fuse box.
+Also be aware that if you place your new room under the stairs, you might need to reconfigure things.
+Specifically, you may have to relocate your electric and gas meters and the fuse box.

 Use your space wisely